jdmcmillian/pitt_bus_simulation/README.md

 # pitt_bus_simulation
-Coming Soon :: Simulation of the University of Pittsburgh oncampus bus transit system
+Coming Soon :: Simulation of the University of Pittsburgh campus bus transit system